adlnet/xAPI-Spec/xAPI-Communication.md

 Requests within this specification normally use an application/json content type.
 Exceptions to this are:

 * Documents can have any content type.
-* Statement requests that can sometimes include attachments use the multipart/mixed content type.
+* Statement requests that can sometimes include Attachments use the multipart/mixed content type.

 <a name="applicationjson"/>
 #### 1.5.1 Application/JSON